jmckenzie-cs/Fargate_Quick-Start/README.md

 - ecs:DescribeTaskDeinition
 - ecs:RegisterTaskDeinition

-## ECR:
+### ECR Permissions
 - ecr:DescribeRepositories
 - ecr:GetAuthorizationToken
 - ecr:BatchGetImage
 - ecr:CreateRepostiroy

-# PATCHING UTILITY - PATCHING TASK DEFINITION
+## Patching Utility

+### Overview
 The Falcon patching utility runs offline and takes task definition JSON as an input to generate a new task definition JSON file.
 The new task definition does 2 things:

-Injects crowdstrike-falcon-init-container into each task container.
+1. Injects crowdstrike-falcon-init-container into each task container.
-Makes the Falcon Container sensor the container EntryPoint.
+2. Makes the Falcon Container sensor the container EntryPoint.

-You can have more information on our official documentation.

-## Prerequisites
+### Prerequisites
-CrowdStrike API Key Pair created with Falcon Images Download (read) and Sensor Download (read) scopes assigned.
+- CrowdStrike API Key Pair created with Falcon Images Download (read) and Sensor Download (read) scopes assigned.
 - curl installed
 - jq installed
 - docker installed
 - ECS Cluster name
 - ECR repository to store Falcon Container Sensor image (optional).

-Installation Workflow
+### Installation Workflow

-manual-patch-utility-task-definition:
+#### manual-patch-utility-task-definition
 1. The script will list all ACTIVE task definition from the region you defined;
 2. Type the number representing the task definition you want to patch;
 3. You will be asked if you have an existing ECR repository to store falcon container sensor image or if it should create one for you;